signavio/tech-blog/_posts/2017-10-18-code-camp-projects-2017.md

 That's where the Slacknavio bot comes in.
 This is a Slack bot that allows users to pull basic information from Workflow Accelerator or Collaboration Hub instantly.

-Created with [Go] (https://golang.org/), the Slacknavio bot can post updates about new diagrams in Collaboration Hub, new personal tasks assigned to users in Workflow Accelerator as well as notify users of new comments in conversation threads they are included in.
+Created with [Go](https://golang.org/), the Slacknavio bot can post updates about new diagrams in Collaboration Hub, new personal tasks assigned to users in Workflow Accelerator as well as notify users of new comments in conversation threads they are included in.

 ## Workflow4Slack